Asiana Treks and Tours

 Others: Daypack, water purification, snacks, camera/power bank

 Trekking solo in Nepal, especially on trails like Mardi Himal, has become increasingly popular—and safe—thanks to regulated routes and helpful locals.
-However, Nepal has now restricted solo trekking without a licensed guide in many regions, including the Annapurna region where Mardi Himal lies.
-With Asiana Treks and Tours, solo travelers are assigned experienced, licensed guides, and can also join group departures to reduce costs and enhance companionship.
+However, Nepal has now restricted solo trekking without a licensed guide in many regions, including the Annapurna region, where Mardi Himal lies.
+With Asiana Treks and Tours, solo travellers are assigned experienced, licensed guides and can also join group departures to reduce costs and enhance companionship.

 For female trekkers, safety, hygiene, and comfort are important considerations.
-Nepal is generally safe for women travelers, especially in tourist areas and trekking zones.
-Asiana Treks makes safety a top priority by hiring professional, respectful guides, and offers the option of female guides if requested.
+Nepal is generally safe for women travellers, especially in tourist areas and trekking zones.
+Asiana Treks makes safety a top priority by hiring professional, respectful guides and offering the option of female guides upon request.
 Female trekkers are advised to pack menstrual hygiene products, modest clothing for cultural sensitivity, and an extra shawl or scarf.
-Most teahouses now have female-friendly amenities, though at high altitudes facilities may be basic.
+Most teahouses now have female-friendly amenities, though at high altitudes, facilities may be basic.

 Tips for Solo and Female Trekkers: